 Depending on training Leaders do, they could be awarded a nationally recognised Certificate III, IV or Diploma.
 This can give Leaders some advance standing in certain further education courses and employment opportunities Australia-wide.

 How much does it cost?

-- It is free if you meet your weekly Scouting commitment.
+- It is free to be a leader if you meet your weekly obligations.

 - Training is free.